 Tip 3 – no really, what do chickens eat?

-Er – well, I basically give them everything out of the fridge that’s gone out of date, all the scrapings off the plates (if there are any) and anything else that happens to be lying around.
+Er – well, everything out of the fridge that’s gone out of date, all the scrapings off the plates (if there are any) and anything else that happens to be lying around.
 (They love cheese rind, and bacon fat is an all-time favourite).
 You’re not meant to feed them meat if you’re selling their eggs – but this is more to do with combatting evil battery soylent-green type operations than dictating to a man with a couple of chickens.
-They eat ants.
-Ants are meat.
+Chickens eat ants.
+And ants are meat.

 Tip 4 – get cheap straw.